ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The SRV tag is used by the client to indicate which long-term public key it expects to verify the response with.
-The value of the SRV tag is `H(0xff || public_key)` where `public_key` is the server's long-term, 32-byte Ed25519 public key and H is SHA512 truncated to the first 32 bytes.
+The value of the SRV tag is `H(0xff || public_key)` where `public_key` is the server's long-term, 32-byte Ed25519 public key and H is SHA-512 truncated to the first 32 bytes.

 ### ZZZZ

 The ZZZZ tag is used to expand the response to the minimum required length.
-Its value MUST be a string of all zeros.
+Its value MUST be all zero bytes.

 ## Responses